Parents Of Serbia School Shooter Go On Trial - UrduPoint

 As the trial began the 21-year-old suspect in the second killing spree was formally charged with murdering nine people and wounding 14 others on a rampage across three villages.

-Prosecutors said the teenager -- now in a mental hospital -- shot nine of his classmates and a security guard in his Belgrade school with his father's weapons.
+The teenager, now in a mental hospital, shot nine of his classmates and a security guard at his Belgrade school with his father's weapons.

-They said the father had trained the boy to shoot, did not properly secure his weapons and ammunition and allowed his son to hide a handgun and 92 bullets in his backpack that he later used in the shooting.
+Prosecutors say the father had trained the boy to shoot, did not properly secure his weapons and ammunition, and allowed his son to hide a handgun and 92 bullets in his backpack that he later used in the shooting.

-The boy was 13 at the time of the attack, making him not criminally liable under Serbian law.
+"We hope that the court will reconsider this decision during the trial and that the public will be informed," Borovic told local media.

-As the trial began behind closed doors, state-run broadcaster RTS said the suspected gunman in the other shooting had been charged with murder, kidnapping and illegal possession of weapons.
+As the trial began, RTS reported that the suspected gunman in the other shooting had been charged with murder, kidnapping and illegal possession of weapons.

-The 23 victims were mown down with an automatic weapon in a series of drive-by shootings around the village of Mladenovac -- about 60 kilometres (37 miles) south of the capital.
+The 23 victims were mown down with an automatic weapon in a series of drive-by shootings around the village of Mladenovac, around 60 kilometres (37 miles) south of the capital.

 Recent Stories